-Your employer may recommend or require medical surveillance based upon the type of work you perform, your work environment and the potential for hazardous exposure at work.
+If you are an NC State employee, it may be recommend or required that you participate in medical surveillance based upon the type of work you perform, your work environment and the potential for hazardous exposure at work.
 Examples of conditions that may require medical surveillance are respirator use, loud noise, international travel, contact with animals, or the exposure to lead, Hepatitis B, rabies, or organophosphate/pesticide sprays.

 Occupational Medicine provides exams for respirator use, hearing protection, diving physicals, and nuclear operators.
 Personnel who work with animals, living or dead, may require medical surveillance in order to minimize the health and safety risk of contact with animal living quarters, viable tissues, body fluids or wastes.